 Country Code and Phone Code

 The country code of Nepal is 977.
-Area code for dialing to Nepal: Country code: 977, Kathmandu City Code: 1 and Phone number (e.g. 977 1 4259098 first three-digit is country code, second is the area code and last digits are the telephone numbers.)
+Area code for dialling to Nepal: Country code: 977, Kathmandu City Code: 1, and Phone number (e.g. + 977 1 4259098 ).
+The first three digits are the country code, the second is the area code, and the last digits are the telephone numbers.)

 Currency